11nonali23/oaks-desk/README.md

 ## Why

 I wanted to join my passion for computer science and competitive pokemon battles.
 For this reason, I searched for a rich dataset regarding all 8 generations pokemon.
 I decided to create an API to retrieve useful informations about pokemons, with the goal of letting competitive players gain useful informations that other popular websites don't provide.
-The coolest feature is to automatically find pokemons that fully cover the type weaknesses of anohter.
+🌟The coolest feature is to automatically find pokemons that fully cover the type weaknesses of anohter.

 ## Technologies